keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 So, how can spine mobility help to create body homeostasis between the PNS and the SNS?

 Like anything else in the body, the nervous system can lose mobility.
-Physical Therapist, Joe Uhan wrote, The nervous system can lose mobility when any part of the spinal column become stiff…”[^31]
+Physical Therapist, Joe Uhan wrote, The nervous system can lose mobility when any part of the spinal column becomes stiff…”[^31]

 Can we better serve our body homeostasis by mobilizing the spine in specific ways, then?

 Remember those Swiss physiotherapists we talked about earlier?
-In their review, they noted, “To date, only one pilot study on the possible effect of TSM [Thoracic Spine Movement] (T1-T5) on HRV [heart rate variability], BP [blood pressure], and HR [heart rate] as proxies for SPB [sympathetic/parasympathetic balance] has been published.”[^32]
+In their review, they noted, “To date, only one pilot study on the possible effect of TSM (Thoracic Spine Movement) (T1-T5) on HRV (heart rate variability), BP (blood pressure), and HR (heart rate) as proxies for SPB (sympathetic/parasympathetic balance) has been published.”[^32]

 Okay, I’m about to describe a scientific pilot study to you.
 It will be an overview, I’m leaving out some things for the sake of your and my sanity.
 If you’re interested in how they kept their tests as consistent as possible [go here](https://archivesphysiotherapy.biomedcentral.com/articles/10.1186/s40945-019-0067-2).